Mathématique: On Lethe Fixed

 The man looks back at her, confused by her silence.

-There is a gunshot from the car—not at her, but at the man in the road.
-He fires back, then falls to the asphalt, clutching his arm.
+The man in the road fires at the car, then falls to the asphalt, clutching his arm.

-Val looks back and forth between the dead woman in the passenger seat and the man lying in the road.
+Val looks back and forth between the car and the man in the road.

 Val edges forward, watching him, watching the car.